-You’ve written a book, let’s talk social media
+You’ve written a book or monograph, let’s talk about social media

 Whether you have a new book hitting stores, or are just starting on your manuscript, social media is the best way to get the word out there.